Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 ~ Repurposed Denim Pocket Warmers

 This gift has been wildly successful with all our family members both old and young.
-Just warm them in the microwave for a few seconds and BOOM, delightful warmth.
+Just warm the hand-warmers in the microwave for a few seconds and place ’em in your pockets to keep you warm when you must go out on a cold day.

 Pocket hand warmers, repurposed denim, denim, rice, essential oil Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteaderTexasHomesteader